 - a.
-If an incident of non-compliance with the SWPPP, or CGP is identified; - b.
-If an Inspection or the Engineer identifies the SWPPP or any part of the SWPPP is ineffective in preventing erosion, sedimentation or the discharge of pollutants; - c.
-If a required BMP was not installed according to the SWPPP schedule or phasing, or was installed incorrectly, or was not installed according to the CGP Part 4.0; - d.
-If a BMP is not operating as intended, has not been maintained in an effective operation condition, or is unable to effectively perform the intended function; - e.
-If a prohibited discharge of pollutants, as specified in CGP Part 4.6, is occurring or will occur; or - f.
-If there is accumulation of sediment or other pollutants, that is in or near any storm water conveyance channels, or that may enter a discharge point or storm sewer system.
-If there is accumulation of sediment or other pollutants that is being tracked outside the project zone. - g.
-For conditions that are easily remedied (i.e. removal of tracked sediment, maintenance of control measure, or spill clean-up), initiate corrective action within 24 hours and complete as soon as possible; - h.
-For all other conditions initiate corrective actions so both of the following requirements are met:
+Implement corrective action: - (1) If an incident of noncompliance with the SWPPP, or CGP is identified;

-- (1) Corrective action is completed in time to protect water quality; and - (2) Corrective action is completed no later than the Complete-by-Date that was entered in an Inspection Report (see Subsection 641-3.03.2 for more information).
+- (2) If an Inspection or the Engineer identifies the SWPPP or any part of the SWPPP is ineffective in preventing erosion, sedimentation or the discharge of pollutants; - (3) If a required BMP was not installed according to the SWPPP schedule or phasing, or was installed incorrectly, or was not installed according to the CGP Part 4.0; - (4) If a BMP is not operating as intended, has not been maintained in an effective operation condition, or is unable to effectively perform the intended function; - (5) If sediment accumulates more than one-third of the distance of the above-ground height of the silt fence; - (6) If sediment accumulates to more than one-half retention height for an inlet BMP, check dam, berm, wattle, or other control measures; - (7) If a prohibited discharge of pollutants, as specified in CGP Part 4.7, is occurring or will occur; or - (8) If there is accumulation of sediment or other pollutants, that is in or near any stormwater conveyance channels, or that may enter a discharge point or storm sewer system.
+If there is accumulation of sediment or other pollutants that is being tracked outside the project zone. - b.
+Implement corrective actions so that they comply with the following time requirements: - (1) For conditions that are easily remedied (i.e. removal of tracked sediment, maintenance of control measure, or spill clean-up), initiate corrective action within 24 hours and complete as soon as possible; - (2) If a discharge occurs during a local 2-year, 24-hour storm event, initiate a corrective action the day after the storm event ends; - (3) If installation of a new control measure is needed or an existing control measure requires redesign and reconstruction or replacement to make it operational, the corrective action must be completed within seven calendar days from the time discovered. - (4) For all other conditions initiate corrective actions so both of the following requirements are met: - (a) Corrective action is completed in time to protect water quality; and - (b) Corrective action is completed no later than the Complete-by-Date that was entered in an Inspection Report (see Subsection 641-3.03.2 for more information).